-If you work beyond age 65, you can pay your share of premiums for employerbased coverage out of your HSA, but not if you already pay your share through pre-tax salary reductions.
+If you work beyond age 65, you can pay your share of premiums for employer-based coverage out of your HSA, but not if those are already paid through pre-tax salary reductions.

 Those over 65 who do not work can use an HSA to pay the share of premiums required for your employer-sponsored retiree healthcare coverage if it is not considered a Medicare supplement policy.